hwangdonghyun/VNect-TensorFlow-Keras/README.md

 ## Training the Network
 The current implementation provides a loss function for 3D location maps.
-It has no specific code for training and will be updated later.
+It has no specific code for training the network and will be updated later.

 If you want to train this network, you need to take the following steps:
 1. Train the 2D heatmap estimation.